totorigolo/nRGBlib/ReadMe.txt

 What do I need to use nRGBlib?
 ==============================================

-- A TI-Nspire CAS and non-CAS ClickPad, Touchpad or CX
+- A TI-Nspire CAS and non-CAS ClickPad, Touchpad or CX.
-- The OS v3.1.0
+- The OS v3.1.0.
-- Ndless 3.1 installed
+- Ndless 3.1 installed (the last version).
-- A program for sending files to the calculator like TI-Nspire Student Software
+- A program for sending files to the calculator like TI-Nspire Student Software.

 How to use nRGBlib?
 ==========================

+Simple method:
+1. Copy the headers in "C:/Users/<Votre nom>/.ndless/include" and the .a files in "C:/Users/<Votre nom>/.ndless/lib".
+2. Include <nRGBlib.h> in the program which use nRGBlib to access to the entire library, or include only the headers you need.
+3. Indicate to GCC where are the .a and .h files
+4. Link "libRGB.a" to your project using the "-LRGB" to Nspire-gcc.

+Complicated method:
+1. Copy the headers and .a files in the directory of your wish.
-1. Include in the program which use the file nRGBlib <nRGBlib.h> to access to the entire library, or include the headers you need.
+2. Include <nRGBlib.h> in the program which use nRGBlib to access to the entire library, or include only the headers you need.
-2. Indicate to GCC where are the .a and .h files
+3. Indicate to GCC where are the .a and .h files
-3. Link "libRGB.a" to your project using the "-LRGB" to Nspire-gcc.
+4. Link "libRGB.a" to your project using the "-LRGB" to Nspire-gcc.

-For 2 and 3, here is a sample Makefile:
+For 3 and 4, here is a sample Makefile:
+#-- Only for the complicated method --
+GCCFLAGS = -O3 -nostdlib -I"path/to/nRGBlib/sdk/include/"
+LDFLAGS = -L "path/to/nRGBlib/sdk/lib/"
 #---------------
 GCC = nspire-gcc
 LD = nspire-ld
-GCCFLAGS = -Os -nostdlib -I"path/to/nRGBlib/sdk/include/"
-LDFLAGS = -L "path/to/nRGBlib/sdk/lib/"
 OBJCOPY := "$(shell (which arm-elf-objcopy arm-none-eabi-objcopy arm-linux-gnueabi-objcopy | head -1) 2>/dev/null)"
 ifeq (${OBJCOPY},"")
 	OBJCOPY := arm-none-eabi-objcopy